 Cost of the parking pass is \$20.00.
-Only juniors and seniors are eligible for parking privileges.
-Eligible students must provide the following documentation to the Operations Office:
+Priority will be given to Juniors and Seniors who are eligible for parking privileges.
+Sophomores on a first come first serve basis MAY be eligible for parking privileges if space permits.
+Eligible students must provide the following documentation to the Operations Office in order to purchase a permit: